mbgardner/examine/README.md

 Examine enhances Elixir `IO.inspect` debugging by displaying results alongside code and execution times.

 ## Additional Features
-* Prints reprensentation of expression passed as the first argument
+* Prints representation of expression passed as the first argument
 * For pipelines, prints file code
 * Prints results and execution times for each step in a pipeline
 * Prints total execution time for a multi-step pipeline